prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

   3. Scissors beats Paper
   4. Rock vs Rock, Paper vs Paper, and Scissors vs Scissors each results in a "tie"

-> HINT: use one or more [`if` statements](/notes/python/control-flow.md#if-statements) (recommended approach), or it may also be possible to use a pre-configured [dictionary object](/notes/python/datatypes/dictionaries.md) containing all possible outcomes
+> HINT: use one or more [`if` statements](/notes/python/control-flow.md#if-statements) (recommended approach), or it may also be possible to use a pre-configured [dictionary object](/notes/python/datatypes/dictionaries.md) containing all possible outcomes.

 ### Displaying Results